 The Democracy Summer Maryland project is a separate project of the Jamie Raskin for Congress campaign.
-It is presently full for the summer with more than 90 Fellows.
+It had more than 90 Fellows in Summer 2018.
 If you are interested in Democracy Summer projects in other locations, further information can be obtained from www.DemocracySummerPAC.com.

 Democracy Summer Maryland Office Location:

 We are currently relocating to new offices.
 If you need to drop something off in person, please contact email@example.com.
 Otherwise, we can be reached by mail at P.O.
 Box 5418 Takoma Park, MD 20913.

 Camilla Duke, Co-Director, firstname.lastname@example.org

 Camilla Duke is an alumna of Democracy Summer and the regional co-director of Democracy Summer 2018 in Maryland.
 Previously, she worked as an intern for the Jamie Raskin for Congress campaign and a Senior Fellow for Democracy Summer 2017.
 A native of Bethesda, Maryland, Camilla now studies International Relations and History at the University of St Andrews, and she calls both Scotland and Maryland home.
 She currently serves as the Vice President of the St Andrews chapter of Democrats Overseas, and has been active in campaigns for student representation, women in politics, and sexual assault awareness.

 When she's not at Democracy Summer fighting for the Big Blue Wave, Camilla spends her free time cheering on her beloved Washington Capitals and reading.